QubitProducts/slapdash/README.md

 #### Notes

   - Lodash actually implements this as an alias of `map`.
-This will be its own function.
+Because I'm not a masochist, slapdash's version is as simple as possible.

 ### `reduce(array, callback, initialValue)`